communityds/deputy-api-wrapper/README.md

 );
 ```

-The use the [helper functions](docs/resources.md) to get handles on the records you are after.
+Then use the [helper functions](docs/resources.md) to get the records you are after.
-For example the below returns all of today's schedules/rosters:
+The example below returns all of today's schedules/rosters:

 ```php
 $today = mktime(0, 0, 0);